-Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this Standard.
+Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this standard.
 The approach used to conform to this criterion may vary by country or region.

-- a) URL for public disclosure on manufacturer's website in accordance with the requirements of the criterion; - b) list of suppliers who perform manufacturing or assembly functions for the product declared to conform to this Standard: - NOTE This list is only provided for verification purposes, and is not intended for public disclosure.
-The manufacturer may choose to identify suppliers in generic terms (such as Supplier A, B, C.) - c) for each disclosure that uses a reporting framework or program other than GRI, demonstration of how the key performance indicators map to Topic-specific GRI Standard disclosures in Table 12.2; and - d) demonstration of at least one public disclosure for suppliers must be available at the time of first declaration to the criterion, and annually thereafter.
+b) List of suppliers who perform manufacturing or assembly functions for the product declared to conform to this standard;

+NOTE - This list is only provided for verification purposes, and is not intended for public disclosure.
+The manufacturer may choose to identify suppliers in generic terms (such as Supplier A, B, C.)

+c) For each disclosure that uses a reporting framework or program other than GRI, demonstration of how the key performance indicators map to topic-specific GRI standard disclosures in Table 12.2; and d) Demonstration of at least one public disclosure for suppliers must be available at the time of first declaration to the criterion, and annually thereafter.